The best places to spot Costa Rica’s amazing wildlife

 The Southern Caribbean Coast used to be limited in terms of fabulous places for our clients to stay, but Hotel Aguas Claras has changed this.
 Only a five-minute drive out of the main town of Puerto Viejo, it’s very quiet and has its own pathway to the beach.

-There are six Victorian houses, all lovingly decorated in a Cornish-inspired style, with handcrafted art and mosaics.
+There are six tropical houses, all lovingly decorated in a Caribbean-Victorian-inspired style, with handcrafted art and mosaics.
 Splashes of pastel colours, coral reefs and bright tiles, along with the surrounding rainforest, all help you feel instantly at ease when you arrive.
 You can start your day off at the yoga pavilion before taking a splash in their very instagrammable swimming pool.

 For all things water: Osa Peninsula + Golfo Dulce